helm/chartmuseum/README.md

 If you manually add/remove a .tgz package from storage, it will be immediately reflected in `GET /index.yaml`.

 You are no longer required to maintain your own version of index.yaml using `helm repo index --merge`.

+The `--gen-index` CLI option (described above) can be used to generate and print index.yaml to stdout.

 ## Mirroring the official Kubernetes repositories
 Please see `scripts/mirror_k8s_repos.sh` for an example of how to download all .tgz packages from the official Kubernetes repositories (both stable and incubator).